Budapest Fashion Week: Purpose and organizer

 Budapest Fashion Week's aim is to get together the talented young fashion designers with the innovative brands for a successful and most “talked about” event for communication and socially responsible purposes.
 Based on the concept of the international fashion week series, TONI&GUY Fashion Week Budapest is an event, where the leading Hungarian fashion designers gain platform to introduce their seasonal collections twice a year for the Hungarian and international fashion industry and the public as well.
 The long-term goal of the event is to build a position for the Hungarian designers on the local and also on the international markets and to revive Hungarian fashion and textile industry.

 The organizer of this event is BigBag PR Agency, which is a boutique strategic communications firm specializes in fashion and beauty.
 Based on industry experiences – with a background in fashion journalism – the agency develop programs that launch, grow, or re-establish brand's presence and deliver consistent brand message.
 The agency's aim is to reinvigorate the professional Hungarian fashion life, that is why the organizers created TONI&GUY Fashion Week Budapest.

 Budapest Fashion Week is not limited to Hungarian designers alone.
-Labels from other central European countries including Poland, Czech Republic, Romania, and Ukraine are also featured.
+Labels from other central European countries including Poland, Czech Republic, Romania,Slovenia and Ukraine are also featured.
 These designers are working to change the way Budapest fashion is perceived by incorporating unique color palettes, fabrics, and silhouettes.